 One of the main concerns for owners is whether their husky has some kind of imbalance or enzyme deficiency.
-And it’s a valid concern as this is one of the most common causes for Canine Coprophagia.
+And it’s a valid concern as this is one of the most common causes of Canine Coprophagia.

 It’s no secret that huskies have sensitive stomachs to start with.
 And this makes finding food that works well for them very challenging.
 I would say that if your husky is having difficulty with his diet, refusing food, diarrhea, or showing signs of irritation after having eaten, then this could be the cause, as it’s likely his body isn’t taking in enough nutrients.

 When there’s a lack of nutrients, specifically Vitamin B1 (according to The American Journal of Veterinary Research) many kinds of deficiencies can happen, and stool-eating is a way for dogs to try and get back the enzymes and nutrients into their stomach.

 If your husky is eating his own poop coupled with dietary issues then I suggest scheduling an appointment with your veterinarian to carry out further health checks.